Le Musee de Saint Boniface in the French Quarter of Winnipeg, Manitoba, Canada, showcases French-Canadian and Métis heritage and history

 Riel’s story after that is more complex than I can easily summarize, but I will provide a few highlights.
 He was regarded as a hero in Québec and a murderer in Ontario.
 During the time of the provisional government, Thomas Scott, an Orangeman from Ontario, had been sentenced to death by an associate of Riel’s.
 With financial aid from the Canadian government, Riel went into a short voluntary exile in the United States.
 He later served briefly as a representative of Manitoba’s Provencher riding in the federal government.
 In 1875, the federal government granted him amnesty for crimes he’d never been convicted of in court.
 The amnesty was conditional on five years banishment from “her Majesty’s Dominion.”
 He suffered a nervous breakdown shortly after exile, He later settled in Montana, married a Métis woman, became a school teacher and took up U.S. citizenship.

 Louis Riel is an important and controversial figure in Canadian history.
-Historians initially dismissed him as a rebel.
-This was the Riel I learnt about at school.
-Today, many historians sympathize with Riel as a Métis leader who fought for the rights of his people.
-This was the Riel my twenty-eight-year-old daughter learnt about at school.
-The St. Boniface Museum has a great deal of information on the life and impact of Louis Riel.
-You can also read more at The Canadian Encyclopedia.
+The Louis Riel I learned about in history class at school in he 1960s was portrayed as a rebel and traitor.
+Today, many historians sympathize with Riel as a Métis leader who fought for the rights of his people and recognize his contribution to the Manitoba becoming a province of Canada.
+This was the Riel my daughter learnt about at school in the early twenty-first century.
+The St. Boniface Museum is perhaps the best place in Winnipeg to learn about the life and impact of Louis Riel, but it’s not the only place.
+You can read more in my post Discovering Louis Riel in Winnipeg, Manitoba.

 St. Boniface Museum is a modest-size museum with an extensive collection of historic artifacts, art, photographs, books and other information.
 It offers historic workshops, such a Métis beadwork or finger weaving, and hosts special art exhibits.
 It is a museum I like to revisit.
 I learn something each time.
-The Museum is open 10 am to 4 pm Monday to Friday, noon to 4 pm on Saturday.
-It may be closed during holiday periods.
-Check the museum site for the most current information.
+Check the museum site for the most current information on hours and workshops.